ic-lab-duth/DRIM4HLS/README.md

 In the future the baseline pipelined processor will be enhanced with multiple architectural features such as branch prediction and caches that will improve its performance.

-## Repository directory
+## Repository Directory Structure

 The repository contains various versions of the processor.
 Check the respective folder for a schema of the particular version.

-`core/`: contains the core version of the processor.
+`core/` - contains the core version of the processor.

-`caches/`: in addition to the core functionality of the processor, N-associative instruction/data caches are implemented.
+`caches/` - in addition to the core functionality of the processor, N-associative instruction/data caches are implemented.

-`prediction/`: in addition to the cached version of the processor, branch prediction and a return address stack for jump instructions is provided.
+`prediction/` - in addition to the cached version of the processor, branch prediction and a return address stack for jump instructions is provided.

-`floating_point/`: in addition to the version of the processor with branch/jump prediction, support for floating point instructions is provided.
+`floating_point/` - in addition to the version of the processor with branch/jump prediction, support for floating point instructions is provided.

 ## Getting started